 While Rome's Sistine Chapel is undoubtedly one of Rome's greatest sights, the look of amazement on the people who see it are just as interesting.
 "No pictures!", they shouted as we entered the Sistine Chapel.
 One of Rome's greatest and most famous works of art, with a ceiling hand painted by Michelangelo over 4 years.

 While other tourists tried to sneak pictures of the ceiling with their digital compacts, holding them conspicuously at arm's length, being a Lomographer I knew I didn't need to look though the viewfinder to get a great shot.
-Besides, if I wanted to look at a great photo of the painted ceiling, I'd be better off finding a high quality photo on the internet.
+Besides, if I wanted to look at a great photo of the painted ceiling, I'd be better off finding a high-quality photo on the internet.
 What I was more interested in was the look of amazement on people's faces as they gazed upwards at Michelangelo's masterpiece for the first time, mouth open, with many couples holding each other as they shared the moment.

-While I do object to conspicuous picture taking in museums, the stealth-like abilities of the LOMO LC-A with its zone-focus means never having to ask permission!
+Of course, all that beauty can just be too much for some people.
+While I do object to conspicuous picture taking in museums, the stealth-like abilities of the LOMO LC-A its zone-focus means never having to ask permission!